 Posted August 4, 2004, 12:00 AM EDT

-NEW YORK Travel & Leisure built an interconnected assortment of wooden decks over a reflecting pool in Lincoln Center for the magazine's annual World's Best awards event—a lily-pad-like layout that was timely for the space in front of the Vivian Beaumont Theatre, currently the home of The Frogs.
+Travel & Leisure built an interconnected assortment of wooden decks over a reflecting pool in Lincoln Center for the magazine's annual World's Best awards event—a lily-pad-like layout that was timely for the space in front of the Vivian Beaumont Theatre, currently the home of The Frogs.
 (The Stephen Sondheim musical was performed in an earlier version around a Yale swimming pool.)

 On the night of John Kerry's big Democratic National Convention speech, T&L creative projects director Laura Aviva—the planner behind the event and one of BiZBash's 2003 Event Planners of the Year—got lucky with the weather.
 After a week wet with rain and thick with humidity, the party's outdoor plaza was both breezy and drizzle-free.
 (There was tenting from P. J. McBride standing by, just in case.)
 The event followed an awards lunch for 55 at Per Se.